ten-protocol/ten-documentation/docs/getting-started/for-developers/explore-contracts-in-obscuro.md

 }
 ```

-Obscuro's approach ensures secure and straightforward random number generation.
+Ten's approach ensures secure and straightforward random number generation.

 ## 5. Gas Consumption

 Gas consumption is a vital consideration in smart contract development.
-On Obscuro, it's essential to optimize your contract functions to ensure efficient gas usage.
+On Ten, it's essential to optimize your contract functions to ensure efficient gas usage.
 Always test your contracts in a simulated environment before deploying to gauge gas consumption.